Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 Bonus tip: consider creating in-depth articles

-The key thing I observed after analysing hundreds of articles that got featured snippet box on Google is most of them are really detailed articles.
+The key thing I observed after analysing hundreds of articles that got answer box on Google is most of them are really detailed articles.

 And Google shows a snippet box for your blog content if it ranks in the top 3 or 5 search results for any keyword you are trying to rank for.